nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * displays the list of completed jobs
 * gets the completed job list using `Logic` component: `Logic#getCompletedDeliveryJobList()`
-* remains up-to-date with the job list by adding `addListener` to `Logic#getFilteredDeliveryJobList()`.
+* remains up-to-date with the job list by using `ObservableList<DeliveryJob>#addListener()` to `Logic#getFilteredDeliveryJobList()` - which will listen to changes made to the delivery job list.

-Upon calling `MainWindow#handleCompleted()`, the diagram below shows how `CompleteWindow` is being instantiated by calling `CompleteWindow#fillInnerParts()` to initialize the UI, and fill in the job list for the corresponding parts.
+Upon calling `MainWindow#handleCompletedTimetable()`, the diagram below shows how `CompleteWindow` is being instantiated by calling `CompleteWindow#fillInnerParts()` to initialize the UI, and fill in the job list for the corresponding parts.

 ![Sequence Diagram of initialization the Complete Window](images/UiSequenceDiagramCompleteWindow.png)